jrathert/KoelnPegel/README.md

 ## Notes

-Originally, the program fetched and then posted water level as well as water temperature.
+~~Originally, the program fetched and then posted water level as well as water temperature.
 However, in August 2024, the API started not to deliver the temperature any more.
 So the posting style changed.
-We log the temperature, however, to understand if it returns some day.
+We log the temperature, however, to understand if it returns some day.~~

+Works again (since end October 2024 - just realized 10 January 2025)

 ## License